Backchannel with ‘Dracula’ helped free Utah man in Venezuela

 A week ago the chances of Holt’s long ordeal ending any time soon looked slim.

-On the eve of Venezuela’s May 20 presidential election, the 26-year-old Utah native appeared in a clandestinely shot video from jail railing against Nicolas Maduro’s government, saying his life had been threatened in a prison riot.
+On the eve of Venezuela’s May 20 presidential election, the Utah native appeared in a clandestinely shot video from jail railing against Nicolas Maduro’s government, saying his life had been threatened in a prison riot.
 In retaliation, he was branded the CIA’s spy boss in Latin America by the head of the ruling socialist party.
 Hours earlier Maduro expelled the top American diplomat over the refusal of the U.S. to recognize his re-election.

 But the arrival in Caracas on Friday of Sen. Bob Corker, R-Tenn., chairman of the Senate Foreign Relations Committee, led to a surprise breakthrough.
 Maduro handed over Holt and his wife, Thamara Caleno, to Corker in what his government said was a goodwill gesture to promote dialogue and mutual respect between the two antagonistic governments.